JayachandranSM/JayachandranSM/README.md

 # 💫 About Me:
 A Principal Business Analyst delivers Traditional IT solutions. 📊<br><br>An Artificial Intelligence consultant offers solutions through Machine Learning, Deep Learning, Data Science, Time Series 🤖, and Natural Language Processing 📝.
-They excel in customizing and deploying chatbots using the ChatGPT API. 🚀<br><br>They are experts in presales consultation, assisting in acquiring new business opportunities. 💼
+Good in customizing and deploying chatbots using the ChatGPT API. 🚀<br><br> Expert in presales consultation, assisting in acquiring new business opportunities. 💼

 ## 🌐 Socials: